training@oraclesafety.net | (+44) 07788 520642

 The mining industry

-Coal mining developed some of the earliest formal authorisation systems, driven by the particular hazards of underground work: firedamp (methane), blackdamp (oxygen-depleted air), roof falls, and the catastrophic consequences of igniting accumulated gas.
+What is significant to the history of permit to work, is that coal mining developed some of the earliest formal authorisation systems, driven by the particular hazards of underground work: firedamp (methane), blackdamp (oxygen-depleted air), roof falls, and the catastrophic consequences of igniting accumulated gas.
 Safety legislation from the mid-Victorian period onward imposed testing requirements and basic management disciplines, but formal written authorisation systems for maintenance work developed more slowly, often following specific disasters in individual collieries.

 Chemical and refinery origins